Regional Writers in Residence

 Tom’s residency is in partnership and hosted by Bethlem Gallery.
 Established in 1997, the gallery provides a professional space for high-quality artwork and fosters a supportive artist-focused environment.
 Bethlem Gallery’s vision is an equitable society where art and mental health are a valued part of every day, and works with artists to lead change in health and society.

-Read more about Tom's residency here.
+Read more about Tom's residency here, and his final reflections here.

 2024: Natalie Linh Bolderston - Stoke on Trent